 and not every category or rank had a winning entry.

 This 32 page, hardcover picture storybook

-(for ages 6-10, grades 3-4, and adults too!) retells the Quinnipiac Native American
+(for ages 6 and up, grades 3 and up, and adults too!) retells the Quinnipiac Native American

 pre-colonial legend of how the Sleeping Giant landform in Hamden, Connecticut came

 to look like a giant man sleeping on his back.